antriv/NOAA_Fish_Detection/README.md

      --pathCSV <dir_path>/Project_NOAA_imerit/outimg/csvfiles/<csv_name>

+3. Step 2 modifies last column of csv.
+Some values will be "fixed" if no movement was detected.
+Otherwise it will remain "moving".

+4. If you want to change threshold:

+   In noaa_imerit_main_condition_detection.py, change the MOVEMENT value.

+# Output Expected

+- One CSV file for each video file in the CSV directory
+  - Each csv file has the naming convention: <video name>_<model name (v1 or v2)>.csv
+  - Each csv has 10 columns: video_name, frame_number, timestamp, number_boxes, box_id, x_min, y_min, x_max, y_max, condition(is useful after running noaa_imerit_main_condition_detection.py )
-3. Step 2 generates a csv.
-Key for each column in output csv:
+  - Key for each csv column

    video_name: name of video

    frame_number: frame of the video